Hidden symmetries and decay for the wave equation on the Kerr spacetime: Introduction

-Finally, we recall that decay for the wave equation has previously been obtained \cite{FinsterKamranSmollerYau:KerrWaveDecay} from an explicit representation of solutions \cite{FinsterKamranSmollerYau:KerrWaveRepresentation} using the complete separability of the Kerr wave equation.
-These decay results are of the form $\lim_{t\rightarrow\infty} |\solu(t,r,\theta,\phi)|\rightarrow 0 $, where $\solu(t,r,\theta,\phi)=\solu_{\Lz}(t,r,\theta) e^{i\Lz\phi}$ or where $\solu$ is made up of a finite number of azimuthal modes of this form.
+There have also been several lines of work that do not make use of a Morawetz estimate.
+Fourier-analytic vector fields were used previously to prove Mourre estimates, which are similar to Morawetz estimates, in the proof of scattering for the Klein-Gordon equation \cite{Hafner:KerrKGScattering} and the Dirac equation \cite{HafnerNicolas:KerrDiracScattering}.
+The complete separability of the wave equation in the Kerr spacetime was used to derive an explicit representation \cite{FinsterKamranSmollerYau:KerrWaveRepresentation}.
+For solutions of the form $\solu(t,r,\theta,\phi)=\solu_{\Lz}(t,r,\theta) e^{i\Lz\phi}$ or where $\solu$ is made up of a finite number of azimuthal modes of this form, the integral representation was used to prove an $L^\infty_{\text{loc}}$ decay result.
+Such solutions form a dense set in the space of solutions, but, without a uniform estimate on the decay rate, it is not possible to pass to a limit.
 Decay rates have been obtained from this separability method for solutions to the Dirac equation \cite{FinsterKamranSmollerYau:DiracDecay} and spherically symmetric solutions to the wave equation when $a=0$ \cite{Kronthaler}.
-The decay without rate results for the wave equation built on the earlier result that there are no exponentially growing modes \cite{Whiting} and applies for all $|a|\in[0,M]$.
+The decay without rate results for the wave equation built on two earlier results.
+The first showed that for $|a|\in[0,M)$, it is possible to do a full separation of variables \cite{Teukolsky}.
+The second showed that for each hypothetical exponentially growing mode there is a conserved, nonnegative, energy-like expression, and hence that there are no exponentially growing modes \cite{Whiting}.
+Recently, separation of variables techniques have been used to prove a uniform $t^{-3}$ decay rate (in stationary regions) for solutions to the wave equation on the Schwarzschild background \cite{donninger:schlag:soffer:2009arXiv0911.3179D}.
+The uniform $t^{-3}$ rate is the one conjectured by the ``summed Price law'', based on Price's prediction that all modes decay at a rate of $t^{-3}$ or faster \cite{price:1972:I,price:1972:II}.

+For the coupled Einstein and scalar wave system, a decay rate and nonlinear stability of the Schwarzschild solution have been proven in the spherically symmetric setting \cite{DafermosRodnianski:PriceLaw}.
+Birkhoff's theorem states that the Schwarzschild spacetime is the unique spherically symmetric, vacuum spacetime solution of Einstein's equation.
+Hence, to consider a dynamical problem, one must couple the Einstein equation to some matter model.

 \newpageForSubsection